WalterProof/tzkt-php-client/docs/Api/StatisticsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$select = new \Bzzhh\Tzkt\Model\OneOfSelectParameter(); // OneOfSelectParameter | Specify comma-separated list of fields to include into response or leave it undefined to return full object.
+$select = new \Bzzhh\Tzkt\Model\AccountsGetSelectParameter(); // AccountsGetSelectParameter | Specify comma-separated list of fields to include into response or leave it undefined to return full object.
 If you select single field, response will be an array of values in both `.fields` and `.values` modes.
-$quote = new \Bzzhh\Tzkt\Model\OneOfSymbols(); // OneOfSymbols | Comma-separated list of ticker symbols to inject historical prices into response
+$quote = new \Bzzhh\Tzkt\Model\AccountsGetOperationsQuoteParameter(); // AccountsGetOperationsQuoteParameter | Comma-separated list of ticker symbols to inject historical prices into response

 try {
     $result = $apiInstance->statisticsGetCycles($select, $quote);